Andyargueasae/ChloroScan_reproducibility/codes/bash_codes.md

 nextflow run main.nf
 ```

+Two synthetic metagenomes used in the study can be found at: https://doi.org/10.26188/28748540.

 ## 2. Mapping reads to assemblies for synthetic metagenomes and real metagenomes.
 Turn sam to sorted.bam files.